Anker PowerCore+ 20100 review: A top-performing USB-C battery pack

 The following review is part of our USB-C battery pack roundup.
 Click a link below to read the following:

 Note: When this review was originally published, Anker listed its USB-C port at 5V at 3A.
 Later, the company changed some, but not all, of its marketing material to note 2.4A; on Amazon, where it sells its products directly, the 3A rating still appears, and we saw 3A performance during testing.
 We contacted Anker and were unable to get a reply about this discrepency.

 The Anker performed best in our tests, has an attractive shape and material that fits nicely in the hand, and features a perfectly adequate three ports, including a combined in/out USB-C charging port.
 Even when charging or discharging at its maximum rate, it remains cool to the touch due to its aluminum casing.

 If you need a high-capacity battery that can fully charge a 12-inch MacBook, this is your best bet.
 At about $50, that’s far cheaper (especially adjusted for inflation) than what a removable replacement used to cost when Mac laptops offered swappable batteries.

-Besides the USB-C port, which provides 3A output, it has two Type-A ports which can each pump up to 2.4A, although the battery maxes out at 6A.
+Besides the USB-C port, which is rated for 2.4A output, it has two Type-A ports which can each pump up to 2.4A, although the battery maxes out at 6A.
 With three devices plugged in, no one port will get more than 2.4A.
 Its ports have minimal markings, unlike most packs, because the Type-A ports are identical.

 In testing with a MacBook, the Anker had the best outcome.
 Its 20,100 mAh of internal cells managed to charge a MacBook from fully drained to a 100 percent indicator using about 90 percent of its stored power.
 You could still charge an empty iPhone to full or an iPad about 20 to 30 percent with that remaining charge.
 When fully charged, it should be able to charge an iPad Air 2 at least twice, or an iPad Pro about 1.5 times.